phuonghuu71/login_assignment/README.md

 ### How to run the project

-Simply clone the project and run npm i && npm start
+Simply clone the project and run npm i && npm start or you can test the app on https://phuonghuu71.github.io/login_assignment

 ### Main Function of Project
 - The project doesn't have back-end implemented yet due to not having enough of time so I use local storage instead.